alibabacloudkorea/ACKC/STK1 GA test result.md

 # SKT1 Test result

+## Introduction
-For SKT1 website acceleration from China, we have been testing Alibaba Global Accelerator(GA) by dividing China into 4 quadrant, east/west/north/south and measuring the access latency in order to see the accelerated result
+For SKT1 website acceleration from China, we have been testing Alibaba Global Accelerator(GA) by dividing China into 4 quadrant, east/west/north/south and measuring the access latency in order to see the accelerated result.

-# Files
+## Test overview

+* Test period

+* Test region

+* Test method and mesu
 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**

 ## Create files and folders